qemu/qemu/docs/system/build-platforms.rst

 OpenBSD
 -------

-The project aims to support the all the versions which are not end of life.
+The project aims to support all versions which are not end of life.